DaSenf1860/ms-fabric-sdk-core/README.md

 # Python SDK for Microsoft Fabric

 This is a Python SDK for Microsoft Fabric.
 It is a wrapper around the REST APIs (v1) of Fabric*.
+It supports all REST APIs of Fabric (as of July 15, 2024)

 ![Python hugging a F](assets/fabricpythontransparent.png)